 - Water Heater Age

-The standard duration of a home water heater with appropriate maintenance is 10–12 years.
-Although your long-lasting water heater isn’t having problems, it’s at a greater threat of a bad leak.
+The standard life span of a home water heater with appropriate maintenance is 10–12 years.
+Although your water heater isn’t having problems, it could be at a greater threat of a bad leak.

 If you’re not certain of your water heater’s age, inspect the ID on the heater.
 This indicates the manufacturing date and serial number.

 If your water tastes metallic, your water pipes could be oxidized.
 If both hot and cold water is dirty, the damage is probably located in your both hot and cold water pipes.